gammalgris/Numbers/Docs/notes.md

    number bases?
    Take a number in number base 2 with 10 digits.
 Take a number in base 10 with 10 digits (or higher).
 Count/ quantify the difference in posible numbers (i.e. states).

+4) Due to the dependencies recursion may be problematic because the default stack size may be exhausted quickly.
+In such a case avoid recursion and use ordinary loops (i.e. for or while loops).
+The math utilities should work with default memory settings.